CivicActions/guidebook/docs/050-how-we-work/tools/google-calendar.md

 ## Overview

-**CivicActions uses shared Google calendars** for CivicActions standing meetings, birthdays, and "out of office" time.
+**Bloom Works uses shared Google calendars** for Bloom Works standing meetings, birthdays, and "out of office" time.

 **You can specify which hours you work.** From the guide: "About a third of the way down the "General" settings' page there's a section called "Working hours" and a checkbox that's unchecked by default.
 If you check it, you can specify your preferred working hours.
 Once you save your changes, other people will get a warning if they try to schedule you outside those times.